Fleas – Taming the Creepy Critters

 NATURAL APPROACH TO FLEA CONTROL

-As fleas become increasingly resistant to the synthetic chemicals, manufacturers are making their products stronger, and in some cases more dangerous.
+As fleas become increasingly resistant to synthetic chemicals, manufacturers are making their products stronger, and in some cases more dangerous.

 I prefer a natural approach.
 You may want to try some of these natural alternatives.